 The journey is as important if not more important than the outcome.
 Keeping a good mood as you write is better than sacrificing your happiness just to get your book published.

-As much as I love to have a fixed deadline and adhere to it, creativity and productivity sometimes just doesn’t mix with each other.
+As much as I love to have a fixed deadline and adhere to it, creativity and productivity sometimes just don’t mix with each other.
 You can’t rush yourself to finish faster.

 Your expectation of getting it done fast is going to destroy the inspiration that gets you started in the first place.